Climate Politics and Policy, MSc

 The degree of MSc shall not be awarded to a candidate who fails to achieve a CAS mark of 9 in the relevant dissertation course, irrespective of their performance in other courses.

-Why Study Energy Politics and Law?
+Why Study Climate Politics and Policy?

-• The School of Social Science has developed an international reputation as a centre of academic excellence for political research over five decades with staff publishing internationally
+• You are taught from the School of Social Science and the School of Geoscience, which have both developed an international reputation as a centre of academic excellence for political research over five decades with staff publishing internationally

 Entry Requirements